MatthewAndreTaylor/Grpc-Client-Benchmark/README.md

 ### Setting Up the test server

-Use the following commands to build and run the `image_service` test c++ server as a container:
+Use the following commands to build and run the `image_service` test C++ server as a container:

 ```bash
 cd test-server/cpp